Emergency Orthodontic Treatment in London

 A broken or lost retainer – whether removable or fixed

-Fixed retainer breakages can happen, they are designed to be thin so as to be visually unobtrusive, but this means that they can become damaged.
+Fixed retainer breakages can happen – they are designed to be thin so as to be visually unobtrusive, but this means that they can become damaged.
 This is partly why your orthodontist will have asked you to avoid certain food such as hard and / or sticky foods.

-Damages to braces can happen in several ways, with some issues more likely to require immediate attention than others.
+Damage to braces can happen in several ways, with some issues more likely to require immediate attention than others.

 The advice below covers common issues with braces, however if the breakage has been caused by a wider dental problem, for instance if an accident has caused damage to the teeth or jaw as well as the brace then a hospital appointment may be required.

-The break to a part of your braces may also cause pain or inflammation – below we offer some tips for how to lessen the pain and avoid further damage before seeing our orthodontists.
+Any break to a part of your braces may also cause pain or inflammation – below we offer some tips for how to lessen the pain and avoid further damage before seeing our orthodontists.
 Regardless of which part of the braces have broken and whether or not there is pain associated with this, it is best to contact us for advice and peace of mind.

 If a bracket or brackets have come loose they may cause pain by rubbing against the tongue, gums or side of mouth.
 An appointment will be required to rectify the problem, but in the meantime, if you have the wax provided by your orthodontist, place some of this over the broken bracket.
 This should serve to reduce the irritation.